-A CellML file opened in OpenCOR (choose any model you have access to) can be saved (File $\rightarrow$ Save As...) to the folder you created for the cloned workspace.
+A CellML file opened in OpenCOR (choose any model you have access to) can be saved (File \rightarrow Save As...) to the folder you created for the cloned workspace.
 Once you have saved a model you will see the file appear under the workspace's folder in the PMR Workspaces window.
 Note that the file appears under the workspace with a red patch on the logo indicating the the file is not yet flagged to upload.
-To upload the file to PMR, you need to :guilabel'Stage' the file by right-clicking the file and choosing Stage (the red patch then turns green) followed by Commit from the right-click menu on the workspace folder.
-This will ask you to provide a description of the change you would like to submit to PMR.
-When you now choose Pull And Push from the workspace menu, the staged changes will actually be submitted to PMR and you will see the file appear on the refreshed browser window.
+To upload the file to PMR, you need to choose Synchronise Workspace With PMR... from the right-click menu on the workspace folder.
+This will ask you to provide a description of the change you would like to submit to PMR, and display all the differences you will be synchronising.
+When you now click the OK button, the changes will actually be submitted to PMR and you will see the file appear on the refreshed browser window.
 The file icon in the PMR Workspaces window will be shown without the red or green patch.
 Fig. 3.28 shows two CellML files that have been uploaded to PMR.